bcneng/website/content/netiquette.md

 Read the channel topic for some guidelines in specific channels.
 Here you are some examples:

+#### #welcome

+Say hi!
+This a great place to let everyone know who you are, what you do, and greet other newcomers.

 #### #show-and-tell (formerly known as #autobombo-sideprojects)

 Tell us about your side projects, new blog posts...